plainkit/tags/README.md

 # tags

-Accurate catalogues of HTML, SVG, and MathML elements keep downstream tooling correct.
-Manual lists drift away from the specifications, so this library scrapes the standards, normalizes the results, and publishes them as importable code.
+Markup tooling depends on spec-accurate catalogues of HTML, SVG, and MathML elements.
+Hand-maintained lists drift from the standards and introduce downstream bugs, so this library scrapes the official specifications, normalizes the data, and publishes importable code.

 ## Installation